-- Management's Discussion and Analysis
+- 4 Management's Discussion and Analysis

-- 42 Consolidated Financial Statements
+- 47 Consolidated Financial Statements

-- 46 Notes to Consolidated Financial Statements
+- 54 Notes to Consolidated Financial Statements

-- 88 Corporate and Shareholder Information
+- 96 Corporate and Shareholder Information

-The following Management's Discussion and Analysis (MD&A) of the financial condition and results of operations should be read together with the consolidated financial statements and accompanying notes thereto of Hydro One Limited (Hydro One or the Company) for the year ended December 31, 2023 (together, the Consolidated Financial Statements).
-The Consolidated Financial Statements have been prepared in accordance with United States (US) Generally Accepted Accounting Principles (GAAP).
-All financial information in this MD&A is presented in Canadian dollars, unless otherwise indicated.
+The following Management's Discussion and Analysis (MD&A) of the financial condition and results of operations should be read together with the consolidated financial statements and accompanying notes thereto of Hydro One Limited (Hydro One or the Company) for the year ended December 31, 2024 (together, the Consolidated Financial Statements).
+The Consolidated Financial Statements have been prepared in accordance with United States (U.S.) generally accepted accounting principles (GAAP).

 The Company has prepared this MD&A in accordance with National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.
-Under the US/Canada Multijurisdictional Disclosure System, the Company is permitted to prepare this MD&A in accordance with the disclosure requirements of Canadian securities laws and regulations, which can vary from those of the US.
-This MD&A provides information as at and for the year ended December 31, 2023, based on information available to management as of February 12, 2024.
+Under the U.S./Canada Multijurisdictional Disclosure System, the Company is permitted to prepare this MD&A in accordance with the disclosure requirements of Canadian securities laws and regulations, which can vary from those of the U.S. This MD&A provides information as at and for the year ended December 31, 2024, based on information available to management as of February 19, 2025.